Home » Recipes » 3 Healthy Popcorn Recipes + How to Make Homemade Popcorn!

 Healthy Popcorn Recipe Roundup

-These healthy popcorn recipes feature homemade popcorn seasonings and healthy add-ins for a simple, satisfying snack.
+These healthy popcorn recipes feature homemade popcorn seasonings and healthy popcorn toppings for a simple, satisfying snack.
 We'll also answer your questions on how to make homemade popcorn!

-If you love salty snacks but are looking for something a little (or okay, a lot) healthier than the standard chips and crackers, popcorn is the perfect solution!
+If you love salty snacks but are looking for something a little (or okay, a lot) healthier than the standard chips and crackers, my healthy popcorn recipes are the perfect solution!

 One of my go-to gluten free snacks, popcorn is anything but boring.
-You can make it sweet, savory or even spicy.
+You can make it sweet, savory, or even spicy.
 You can add in dried fruit or nuts and seeds to give some extra flavor and protein.
-It's super simple and always a winner with kids.
+Homemade popcorn is super simple and always a winner with kids.
 You really can't go wrong!

 Enjoy!